python/mypy/docs/source/final_attrs.rst

 Final classes
 -------------

-You can apply the ``typing_extensions.final`` decorator to a class to indicate to mypy that it should not be subclassed:
+You can apply the :py:func:`@final <typing.final>` decorator to a class to indicate to mypy that it should not be subclassed:

 .. code-block:: python

-   from typing_extensions import final
+   from typing import final

    @final
    class Leaf: